joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/15/theater/paul-carter-harrison-dead.html?searchResultPosition=6

 **Trump Rally Underscores G.O.P.
 Tension Over How to Win in 2022**\
-`Donald Trump’s rally in Arizona on Saturday will feature a host of election deniers.
+`Donald Trump’s rally in Arizona on Saturday has featured a host of election deniers.
 His involvement in state races and his inability to let go of his 2020 loss worries many Republicans.`\
 https://nytimes.com/2022/01/15/us/politics/trump-rally-republicans.html?searchResultPosition=7

 **What Is Joe Biden Thinking?**\